 Track users who are completing a set of different programs (e.g. two parts to a questionnaire).

-You can either change the settings of your program so a login screen is presented immediately when any user opens the run link to your program, OR, present a login screen somewhere in the middle of your program.
+You can change the settings of your program so a login screen is either presented immediately when any user opens the run link to your program, OR, present a login screen somewhere in the middle of your program.

 Adjust the settings to make the login screen appear in the beginning